SteveRMann/yaml-files/README.md

  A button is on D6.
 When pressed, the relay on D5 closes for 500ms.

+### pir-one.yaml
+`Wemos D1 Mini`
+Demo of a PIR sensor on GPIO14 (D5) on a Wemos D1 Mini.
+Also has a Dallas DS18B20 Temperature sensor and uptime sensor.

 ### sonoff-mini.yaml
 `sonoff mini`
 Basic setup for a Sonoff Mini module